-The school is aware of their obligations under the Equality Act 2010 and comply with non-discrimination provisions.
+The Trust and our schools are aware of their obligations under the Equality Act 2010 and comply with non-discrimination provisions.

 Where relevant, our policies include reference to the importance of avoiding discrimination and other prohibited conduct.
+These include but are not limited to our Mutual Respect at Work - Code of Practice, Staff Behavioural Policy - Code of Conduct and Safer Recruitment Policy.